 Virtually all desktop scanners can produce TIFF images, many cameras and a wide range of editing applications.
 The TIFF format uses the .tif extension.
-The format supports the main colour-space formats including CMYK, RGB, and grayscale and alpha channels as well as a range of other colour types.
+The format supports the main colour-space formats.
+Those include CMYK, RGB, and gray-scale and alpha channels – as well as others.
 The format also supports both Lossy and Lossless compression types.

 |High image quality.||Large file sizes.|

 |All image data retained; none discarded||Demands intense computer resources|